American green tree frog: Interspecific competition

 American green tree frogs are also able to undergo interspecific mating competition.
 In southern Florida, the Cuban tree frog (Osteopilus septentrionalis) is an invasive species that has a similar call to the American green tree frog with respect to timing and pitch.
 A study found that their calls compete acoustically with each other due to their similarity which limits communication space.
 In order to compete with the Cuban tree frog, American green tree frogs modified their calls to be shorter, louder, and more frequent so that potential mates would have a better chance of detecting the call.

 Threats

 As a tadpole, the American green tree frog is easily predated by sunfish, bass, and dragonflies, including both aeshnidae and libellulidae odonate naiads.
 The species is especially vulnerable to predation when living in temporary ponds compared to permanent waters.
 To combat predation, green tree frog tadpoles may increase hiding behavior while in water to avoid capture.

+As an adult, the American green tree frog is predated by snakes, birds, or even other frogs.

 The American green tree frog is also prone to a few parasites, including nematodes, protozoans, and trematodes.

 Contrary to most amphibians, the American green tree frog is not easily susceptible to the Batrachochytrium dendrobatidis (Bd) pathogen and the disease chytridiomycosis.
 Reasons explaining why are relatively unknown, but one study hypothesizes that variances in climate, frog immunity, and frog habitat are potential factors.